 2. What happens to my CM/ECF account after the court transitions to NextGen?

 After the court upgrades to NextGen, you will link your current CM/ECF account to your PACER account.
 After the accounts are linked you will no longer use your CM/ECF username or password.
-Instructions on how to link an upgraded account to NextGen CM/ECF will be posted in March, 2020.
+Instructions on how to link an upgraded account to NextGen CM/ECF can be found here.

 3. Once I upgrade my PACER account, will I be able to get into other courts who are not on NextGen?